 Since 1950, the Sidney Hillman Foundation awards the annual Hillman prizes, honoring investigative journalism and commentary in service of the common good.
 The categories include books (non-fiction), newspaper, magazine, broadcast, web and opinion/analysis journalism.
 Open to journalists and subjects globally, although work must have been intended for and be widely accessible to a U.S. audience.
 Each winner is awarded travel to New York City to receive a certificate and $5,000 prize.
 The Hillman Foundation also awards the The Sidney, a $500 honorarium given monthly for an outstanding piece of investigative journalism that fosters social and economic justice.

-The Institute for Journalism & Natural Resources annually offers grants to help defray the costs of reporting projects that focus on natural resources, the environment, energy, development, agriculture, environmental justice and public health in or related to North America: Mary Hager Award (for an early-career female journalist whose proposal focuses on the public-health impacts of the environment), Indigenous Reporting Award, Environmental Justice Reporting Award, Guerry Beam Memorial Award, Andrew Weegar Memorial Award and the Frank Allen Field Reporting Award.
+The Institute for Journalism & Natural Resources annually offers grants to help defray the costs of reporting projects that focus on natural resources, the environment, energy, development, agriculture, environmental justice and public health in or related to North America: Wildfire Reporting Grant (new in 2024), Steve Dolberg Memorial Reporting Grant, Mary Hager Memorial Grant (for an early-career female journalist whose proposal focuses on the public-health impacts of the environment), Indigenous Reporting Grant, Environmental Justice Reporting Grant, Guerry Beam Memorial Grant, Andrew Weegar Memorial Grant and the Frank Allen Field Reporting Grant.
 Journalists of color and other underrepresented or minority journalists are strongly encouraged to apply.

 International Documentary Film Festival Flahertiana

-The 2021 festival is scheduled for Sep 17-23 in Perm, Russia (or online depending on COVID-19 restrictions).
-Documentary filmmakers worldwide may submit new films directed in 2020 or 2021.
+The 2023 festival is scheduled for Sep 15-21 in Perm, Russia.
+Documentary filmmakers worldwide may submit full- or short-length films released after January 1, 2022.
 The festival is named for documentarian Robert Flaherty and submissions must reflect his style and his film "Nanook of the North."
 If your film is not in English, English subtitles must be included.
 Cash prizes in rubles, dollars or euros (as winners decide).

 The annual contest of Investigative Reporters and Editors, Inc. recognizes the best investigative reporting in numerous categories by print, broadcast and online media.
 Work must have been published or aired in the previous calendar year.